seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 *\[Kneels.]*
 By all our friendship, sir, by all our dangers,
-By all you love most—wars, and this sweet lady—
+By all you love most--wars, and this sweet lady--
 To crown all this, by your most noble soul,
 Which cannot want due mercy, I beg first.